robfitzgerald/csci5593-project/README.md

 1. template @robfitzgerald
   - argv parameters
-    * # of nodes
+    * number of nodes
-    * # of processes
+    * number of processes
-    * # of messages to pass at a time
+    * number of messages to pass at a time
-    * # of iterations of a test
+    * number of iterations of a test

 2. tests
   a. baseline
     *send/recv

-      ⋅⋅⋅for all combinations of nodes in heracles ⋅⋅⋅test 1000 or so messages between the combination to generate a baseline message cost between all nodes *broadcast
+      for all combinations of nodes in heracles

+        test 1000 or so messages between the combination to generate a baseline message cost between all nodes

+    *broadcast
     *scatter/gather